htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Target:** 1 creature

 **Effect:** If the target is not a boss or solo creature, they die at the end of their next turn.
-If the target is a boss or solo creature, the next attack against them gains `(SHIELD)`.
+If the target is a boss or solo creature, the next attack against them gains `🛡`.

 ## STORMWIGHT KITS